strimzi/kafka-access-operator/README.md

 kubectl delete -f install
 ```

-The command removes all the Kubernetes components associated with the Strimzi Access Operator utility and deletes the deployment.
+This command removes all Kubernetes components associated with the Strimzi Access Operator and deletes the deployment.

 ## Using the Access Operator